My Anxiety Story: Why I do What I Do

 It was that same haunted face of my father telling me about death for the first time when this whole rollercoaster started.
 I couldn’t live like this any longer because there was no way I could keep running with anxiety hanging over me, threatening my every move.

-Sitting down, I took a deep breath and all of my attention was on that breath.
+Sitting down, I took a deep breath, and all my attention was on that breath.
 My mind calmed for a moment.
-If I learned this thing called anxiety, maybe I could unlearn it?
+If I learned this thing called anxiety, maybe I could unlearn it.

 The Turning Point